Mohita21/VersatileFPApp/README.md

     - *Price Forecasting:* This module forecasts the price values using station-based, satellite-based and combined deep learning models.
     - *Yield Forecasting:* This module forecasts the yield values using station-based, satellite-based and combined deep learning models.

+**Authenticating Satellite Images access:**
+The general framework of using satellite images is as follows:
+1. The application, with access through an authenticated Google account, requests a set of satellite images for specified dates.
+2. The requested images are uploaded onto the Google account's Google Drive.
+3. The application then downloads the images from Google Drive and proceeds with processing and forecasting.

+It should be noted that the GEE is used under the free license granted for non-profit educational and research institutions, commercial use would require obtaining the relevant license.

+In order to be able to request and download satellite images from Google Earth Engine (GEE), authentication has to be made through a Google account.
+I have created a Google account with set API configurations to request images from GEE and download them from Google Drive.
+For initial setup, through the backend of the application software (Python), a function called "ee.Authenticate()" must be run which will redirect the user to a Google Account sign-in page where they can use the following email and password:

+Email: app.gee.images@gmail.com

+Password: images123

+This will redirect them to a page the provides an authentication code that they must copy and paste into the python terminal waiting for an input.
+After this is done, it should save an authentication token for future uses and the user no longer needs to use the "ee.Authenticate()" function.

 **Running the code:**
 Run the *FlaskApp_Main.py* file in the Application folder to serve the Flask Application.